-In addition to high degrees of energy efficiency, the ‘Fabric first’ method provides a comfortable environment that makes few demands of the building’s occupants.
-Where renewable technologies place the reliance on the occupier to operate the sometime complicated controls, a well-built energy efficient building has already done all the work for them.
+In addition to high degrees of energy efficiency, the ‘Fabric First’ method provides a comfortable environment that makes few demands of the building’s occupants.
+Where renewable technologies place the reliance on the occupier to operate the sometimes complicated controls, a well-built energy-efficient building has already done all the work for them.

 What to look for when choosing ‘Green’ building materials

 ‘Green’ building materials are products that have a lesser environmental impact than other materials that might be used for the same ‘job’ in the building.
 Apart from environmental preferences, Green materials are also usually associated with high levels of performance and safe user-friendliness.